hschendel/aoc2021dart/README.md

 scanners to be able to match at least one scanner with scanner 0.
 That made the tracking of the scanner positions easier.
 I start to appreciate how Dart helps me structure code.

+## Day 20

+It all sounded straightforward.
+But what I did not understand at first was that the infinite background flips in the real input.
+First time I had to go hunting for hints on the subreddit.